Updated: Aug 4, 2021

 After spending 20 years cooped up in an office, it was only natural that data analyst Adam Hyslop yearned to set himself free from the corporate life and get out on the open road to adventure.

-So, when the opportunity of a year’s sabbatical came along, he took the opportunity to make his dream of carefree exploration into the unknown become a reality.
+So, when the opportunity of a year’s sabbatical came along because of COVID-19, Adam took the opportunity to make his dream of carefree exploration into the unknown become a reality.

 What was remarkable was how he did it.